 Kristen Dorsey, QTP has been consciously studying and practicing healing in several of its various cultural forms since the early 1990’s.
 She has attended core and advanced shamanism training programs with Michael Harner’s Foundation for Shamanic Studies (FSS) and is a graduate of the Advanced Shamanic Training Program “Next Steps” offered by FSS staff Dana & Shana Robinson.
 Kristen is a graduate of the Green Comfort School of Herbal Medicine and holds certificates in medicinal herbalism and herbal apothecary.
 Kristen continues her herbalism training by studying under many of the great herbalists of the day.
 Kristen has also completed a 2 yr aromatherapy course of study with the American College of Healthcare Sciences.
 Kristen is a member of the American Herbalists Guild.
 Kristen believes that wellness is a unique journey for each individual.
 A hawk flies far above the field and sees truth, a mouse scurries between the blades of grass in the same field and also sees a different version of truth.
 So it is with each of us!

-Jason Beever is a bowyer who has made over 150 bows using primitive and modern methods from cultures around the world (Cherokee, Korean, Lakota, Turkish, Yurok, and more).
-Jason believes that each and every method in the creation of a bow or arrow provides an opportunity for deeper understanding about ourselves, the relationship we share with our earth, and an opportunity to honor the earth’s creative beauty.
+Jason Beever is an internationally known bowyer, located in the New York Catskill Mountains.
+His repertoire ranges using primitive and modern methods from cultures to craft bows ranging in eras and locations around the world: from the Asiatic and Eurasian composite horn bows to the long bows, recurves, and other individual styles of the indigenous peoples of Northern Europe and North America.
+Jason believes that each and every method in the creation of a bow or arrow provides an opportunity for deeper understanding about ourselves, the trial and error of innovation, the relationship we share with our earth and past, and an opportunity to honor the earth’s creative beauty.
 When Jason is not being a bowyer, he is also a musician and a concrete artisan.

 Elet Hall was born on a dairy farm in New York and raised in Appalachian Maryland.
 He grew up with a family who fostered in him a love for the natural world.
 He has traveled the country to teach, train, and continue his scholarship of parkour, fitness, and outdoor skills.He has competed in seasons 4-6 of American Ninja Warrior.
 Elet has 10+ years experience in parkour, he is an NASM Certified Personal Trainer and American Parkour Level 2 Parkour Coach.